 Therefore, as of the dates of the combined statements of financial position, financial assets available to meet general expenditures within one year are limited to the balance of unappropriated funds.
-These include cumulative monies received from unsolicited donations and bequests from private donors, the balance of which was about \$2,578,991, as of September 30, 2019, and are a component of the cash and cash equivalents, and investments balances on the combined statements of financial position.
+These include cumulative monies received from unsolicited donations and bequests from private donors, the balance of which was about \$4,459,954 and \$2,578,991 as of September 30, 2020 and 2019, respectively, and are a component of the cash and investments balances on the combined statements of financial position.